cosmos72/stmx/README.md

 * CCL  version 1.9-r15769M      32bit (x86)    on Debian GNU/Linux 7.0 (wheezy) 64bit

-It will probably work on several other Common Lisp implementations as long as they support arnesi, log4cl, closer-mop and bordeaux-threads, but the author gives no guarantees.
+It will probably work on several other Common Lisp implementations as long as they support log4cl, closer-mop, bordeaux-threads and trivial-garbage, but the author gives no guarantees.

 Installation and loading